quki3/quki3/README.md

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...REDUX
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...Proyectos
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...GO
-- 💬 Ask me about ...
+- 💬 Ask me about ...Javascript
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...gabrielBrufau@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...QUKI
 - ⚡ Fun fact: ..